-By Owen Yeh-Lee
+By Owen Y-L.

-As pumpkin season winds to a close, here's a recordbreaking recap of the iconic orange squash

-weighed in at a whopping

-The world's heaviest

-pumpkin (below), crowned on Oct.
-9, 2023, in Half Moon Bay, which is more than the combined weight of all
+As pumpkin season winds to a close, here's a recordbreaking recap of the iconic orange squash The world's heaviest pumpkin (below), crowned on Oct.
+9, 2023, in Half Moon Bay, weighed in at a whopping which is more than the combined weight of all which is equivalent to the distance of approximately laid out vertically

-NUEVA CURRENT STAFF MEMBERS

-Steve Kueny (above) set a record for "longest journey by pumpkin boat" on Oct.
-9, 2023, after paddling down the Missouri River in a 1,208-pound squash for

-which is equivalent to the distance of approximately

-COPIES OF THE NUEVA CURRENT

-laid out vertically